MathieuSeraphim/SPDTransNet/README.md

 Accepted Manuscript [here](https://lechervy.users.greyc.fr/publi/C/publi_pdf/caip23.pdf)).
 Other references can be found in this repository's main paper.

-*Note: this repository's accompanying paper was initially submitted to - and subsequently rejected by - the [ICASSP 2024 conference](https://2024.ieeeicassp.org/), citing a lack of experiments, amongst others.
-It has been found "Of sufficient interest" in importance/relevance and "Probably correct" in technical correctness by all three reviewers.*

 **Important:** due to space constraints, some specifics were left out of the paper.
 To selectively read the relevant sections, please prioritize sections [marked with an asterisk](#further-documentation), as well as the similarly marked subsections within them.